autowarefoundation/autoware_tools/control/control_debug_tools/scripts/README.md

 ## Usage

-1. **Source Workspace**: Make sure your Autoware workspace (containing `autoware_launch`, the relevant vehicle description package, etc.) is sourced in your terminal:
+1. **Source Workspace**: Make sure your Autoware workspace (containing `autoware_control_config`, the relevant vehicle description package, etc.) is sourced in your terminal:

    ```bash
    source /path/to/your/autoware_ws/install/setup.bash